Editorial Process for the Nigerian Journal of Psychiatry

 Source: AGREE Reporting Checklist

-For guidance on other types of studies not listed above, authors are encouraged to consult the EQUATOR Network, which provides a comprehensive directory of reporting guidelines across various research methodologies.
+Authors are encouraged to consult the EQUATOR Network for guidance on other types of studies not listed above.
+The network provides a comprehensive directory of reporting guidelines across various research methodologies.

 Publication Charges